 Nikola Tesla – Swami Vivekananda – Veda Connect

-Nikola Tesla (10 July 1856 – 7 January 1943), born in Serbia, was the genius who lit the world, whose discoveries in the field of alternating polyphase current electricity, propelled the United States of America and the rest of the world too, into the Modern Industrial Era.
+Nikola Tesla (10 July 1856 – 7 January 1943), born at Smiljan in Croatia, was the genius who lit the world, and whose discoveries in the field of alternating polyphase current electricity, propelled the United States of America and the rest of the world too, into the Modern Industrial Era.

 In Magnetic Science, the Magnetic Flux Density unit of measure is called Tesla.